Paratrophis pendulina: Description

 The species can be a large shrub or small tree, rarely growing into a large tree 30 m tall and 40 cm in trunk diameter.
 The trunk is mostly cylindrical or flanged.
 The bark is brown, featuring lines of vertical pustules.

 The leaves are thin with a long pointed tip.
 5 to 8 cm long, alternate and simple.
 Usually finely toothed.
 The underside of the leaf is hairy, the top is glossy and mid green in colour.
 Leaf venation is more evident on the undersurface.
 Unlike in other species, the lateral veins do not terminate in leaf serrations.

 Flowers appear from September to May.
 Male flowers appear on spikes, female flowers on small clusters or spikes.
 The fruit matures from January to May, being a yellow coloured berry, 4 to 6 mm long.
 The seeds are round, pale in colour and 3 mm in diameter.

+Taxonomy

+In Australia this species is treated as Streblus brunonianus (Endl.)
+F.Muell., and in the US it is treated as Streblus pendulinus (Endl.)
+F. Muell..